telatin/metaprokka/README.md

 ### Installation

-If you already have Prokka, you can manually install:
+If you already have Prokka (1.13+), you can manually install:

 ```
 wget -O "$(dirname $(command -v prokka))/metaprokka" \